shoraaz/movie_recommendation/README.md

 1. Explore and preprocess the dataset.
 2. Build and train the recommendation model.
-3. Evaluate and visualize the model's performance. ([Movie-Recommendation-System/main.py at master - GitHub](https://github.com/shinyZu/Movie-Recommendation-System/blob/master/main.py?utm_source=chatgpt.com))
+3. Evaluate and visualize the model's performance.

 ## 🤝 Contributing